-How King Eagle got his bald head – a story from the Mother West Wind How stories by Thornton Burgess
+How Mr. Mink taught himself to swim – a story from the Mother West Wind How stories by Thornton Burgess

 This is “How Mr. Weasel was made an outcast”, from the book Mother West Wind “How” Stories by Thornton W. Burgess.
 I haven’t recorded something in a long time, but hopefully will do more of these in the weeks to come.

 I spoke with several Red Hat engineers at the OpenStack Summit last week in Hong Kong, about what they work on with the OpenStack project.
 Here’s Dan Radez, talking about what he does.

 Last week at the OpenStack Summit in Hong Kong, I had an opportunity to speak with a number of Red Hat engineers who are working on OpenStack.

 This is a conversation with Flavio Percoco, who is working on the Marconi project.

 Rich: I’m speaking with Flavio Percoco, and he is working on the Marconi project.
 First of all, what is Marconi?